-The system would maintain high response abilities under a heavy load of traffic.
+The system would maintain high response abilities under heavy traffic.
 That would come in handy if the client won’t need solid confirmation about data being written.

-Operations that do not need to be reflected instantly (counter of “likes” on LinkedIn, Facebook) where final consistency is acceptable to serve as an example of this operation.
+Operations that do not need to be displayed instantly (counter of “likes” on LinkedIn, Facebook) where final consistency is acceptable to serve as an example of this operation.

 This high throughput makes node js use cases for dealing with queued inputs that are common.